mirianbr/vaccine-batches/README.md

 The data extraction was originally done using python, imagemagick and pytesseract (see [Jupyter Notebook](https://github.com/mirianbr/vaccine-batches/blob/main/vaccine-batches-dataset.ipynb)).
 You can see the raw result [here](https://github.com/mirianbr/vaccine-batches/blob/main/csv/batches-raw.csv).

+A partial clean version (for states Acre-AC, Alagoas-AL, Amazonas-AM only) can be seen [here](https://github.com/mirianbr/vaccine-batches/blob/main/csv/batches-AC%2C%20AL%2C%20AM.csv).

-Current status (as of July 22nd, 2021): I'm currently cleaning the dataset to make it public.
+Current status (as of July 23rd, 2021): I'm currently cleaning the dataset to make it public.
 Feel free to contact me if you have any thoughts, suggestions or questions.

 Original data source: https://sage.saude.gov.br/sistemas/vacina/vacina_fases.php